nedanwr/kronos/README.md

 set x to 10                    # Immutable
 let counter to 0               # Mutable
 let counter to counter plus 1  # Can reassign
-# Variables
-set x to 10                    # Immutable
-let counter to 0               # Mutable
-let counter to counter plus 1  # Can reassign

 # Type annotations
-# Type annotations
 let age to 25 as number
 set name to "Alice" as string

 # Data types
-# Data types
 set isActive to true
 set result to null
 set numbers to list 1, 2, 3
-set range_obj to range 1 to 10

-# Strings and f-strings
-set greeting to "Hello"
-set message to f"Hello, {name}!" set first_char to greeting at 0 set slice to greeting from 0 to 3 set numbers to list 1, 2, 3
 set range_obj to range 1 to 10